 “Don’t ask me that, please.
 I really don’t know how I know things.
 They just come to me from ‘out of the blue’ as the saying goes,” she replies.

 “Here it comes,” she continues.

 At first, I have no indication of any transmissions from Mars, but then, I have the heaviest inclination to go to sleep.
-I believe they’re preparing to upgrade my operating systems.
+I believe they’re preparing to upgrade my operating system.

 # # #

 Maj.
 Alvindorf, Captain Littleton, Director Hicks, Doreen Baraka, Brett and Bailey, several others have circled a group of chairs around the Mission Control table and the main monitor where an image of a brown scorched Earth is on display for all to see.
-The mood for the colonists is always highly subdued when they are forced to look at the decimated home planet.
+The mood of the colonists is always highly subdued when they are forced to look at their decimated home planet.

 “OK, I’ve just sent the upgrade to K-9, and it confirms that it was received,” Alvindorf instructs the others.